 Silver-based dressings are very effective for killing bacteria, and they are safe for newly developing tissues.

 Maintaining a clean, moist wound bed is essential for promoting healing.
-Certain dressings help keep ulcers moist.
+Certain dressings help keep pressure injuries moist.
 Be sure to fill spaces loosely with dressings to prevent fluid and bacteria from building up.
 Hydrogels can also help retain moisture.

 Many kinds of dressings are available.
 Be sure to follow the manufacturer’s instructions for the specific dressing used.
 If a wound doesn’t respond to one type of dressing, consider changing the treatment plan.